 The Undergraduate Awards is a prestigious and international academic awards program, which is wholly pan-discipline.
 It aims to celebrate and support the world’s brightest and most innovative undergraduate students by recognizing their best coursework and projects.
-The programme has been under the patronage of President of Ireland, Michael D. Higgins, since February 2012.

 What is it?